ecg-icas/icas/src/source/campaign-overview.rst

 """"""""""""

 The seller can set a fixed CPC for all ads in this campaign.
 CPC has impact on where the ad will be shown (higher or lower in resultset, etc).
 This CPC will be charged for every click on ads in this campaign.
-Can still be overridden for individual ads in the campaign using :ref:`campaign_listings_overview`.
+Can still be overridden for individual ads in the campaign using :ref:`campaign_linkedads_overview`.